johnarban/congenial_lux/helpers/README.md

 - `new_keys`
   - key files for running the pipeline on lux.
 These can be found in `/data/users/joarlewis/andes/`
+    - also contains a copy of `run_andes.py` which should be places in the parent directory of `new_keys`
   - I run the pipeline from within the `andes` directory.
 This creates the `imaging/` and `derived/` (and other `phangsPipeline` output) subfolders.

 ## Files